 3. Your variable costs

-These change according to production or sales volume, and are closely related to “costs of goods sold”, i.e. anything related to the production or purchase of the product your business sells.
-This might include raw materials, inventory, production costs, packaging, or shipping.
+These change according to production or sales volume and are closely related to “costs of goods sold,” i.e., anything related to the production or purchase of the product your business sells.
+Variable costs might include raw materials, inventory, production costs, packaging, or shipping.
 Other variable costs can include sales commission, credit card fees, and travel.
 A clear budget plan outlines what you expect to spend on all these costs.

 Further reading: Variable Costs (A Simple Guide)